abhiramasonny/jaithon/README.md

 4. Create a new file with the .jai extension, then write code in the JAI language.
 5. Execute the compiler/interpreter with *filename* as input.
 6. The output will be displayed, showing the results of any print statements or errors encountered during execution.
+7. In the top of the interpreter.c file, there is a variable called debug.
+Turning that off gives the full intended user experience.
+8. If you do this, you will need to run **make** again, to recompile the binary.

 ## Features